tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 046.md

 ## Event Log

 - Leaving the falling fire's output at the [[Champion's Gate]], we come up onto a familiar face that we noticed back in the [[Skull & Sword]].
+- We end up in a fight with the shitty racist adventuring group.
 -